 Start your day by talking to God, reading the Bible and reflecting on your day.
-You may need to set aside a quiet space, and a few moments, but it’s a small step that will leap your forward in your faith.
-We have created a special series of study guides to go along with your daily reading and prayer.
-Check each of our 10 study guides here.
+You may need to set aside a quiet space, and a few moments, but it’s a small step that will lead you forward in your faith.
+We have created a unique series of study guides to go along with your daily reading and prayer.
+Check out our study guides here, and our 70 Bible Reading Plans here.

 You’ve entered a new life, a new lifestyle, with a new life pursuit that has eternal significance.